| Wayne's

 And if you stretch it a bit

-Want a Lover Neil
+- I Want a Lover

 plays bass guitar on this last track.
 (Well, it's a guitar, isn't

-Neil also plays guitar on some other tracks on Release
+It's very likely that Neil also plays guitar on some other tracks on Release

-three so far for which we have definite confirmation of Neil's guitar work.
+three for which we so far have definite confirmation of Neil's guitar work.

 I've managed to piece together